UW-Madison-DataScience/document-purpose/_episodes/01-learn-readme.md

 - "Create a README for a research projects"
 - "Set up the folder structure (including filename) for a project"
 - "Document the decision-making and the research process"
+keypoints:
+- "READMEs are an important and simple tool for documenting various aspects of a research project, including assets (data) and workflow"
 ---
 ### Documentation with READMEs
 READMEs are commonly used to document software installation, and can also be used for: